karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

     $ thirty deploy cherrypyon30loops

 This will start the deployment.
+Every action you run on your resources creates a logbook.
 The client starts polling the logbook immediately.
 You can also access the logbook manually by running:

 .. code-block:: bash